• Recipes

 The scalloped potatoes are shown being assembled in a baking dish with layers of sauce, cheese, and potatoes

-One of the main keys to this dish is getting very thin and even slices of the potatoes.
+One of the main keys to this dish is getting thin and even slices of the potatoes.
 The easiest way to achieve this is with a mandolin.
-If you don't have one I'd highly suggest adding one to your kitchen.
+If you don't have one, I'd highly suggest adding one to your kitchen.
 They're fairly cheap and come in handy when doing many slicing tasks.
 Just watch those fingertips!
-I'd recommend a cut resistant glove if you don't have one.
+I'd recommend using a cut resistant glove if you don't have one.

 You can also use the slicing blade of a food processor if you like.
 You may need to cut your potatoes in half to get them into the feed tube.